 The Geth Inflitrator toting an N7 Piranha is agreed by many to be the best multiplayer character.
 The already overpowered Piranha loses its spread thanks to accuracy bonuses, becoming viable at range, and its already high damage is amped up by cloak, hunter mode and (optionally) proximity mine debuffs.

-The Geth Juggernaut, basically a playable version of the Geth Prime, is the strongest Geth character.
-It is so big that it can't use cover and moves very slowly (it can't even run), but it has more health and shields at Level 1 than most classes could possibly get, and all of its powers can be evolved to further increase its toughness.
+The Geth Juggernaut, basically a playable version of the Geth Prime, is so big that it can't use cover and moves very slowly (it can't even run), but it has more health and shields at Level 1 than most classes could possibly get at full upgrade, and all of its powers can be evolved to further increase its toughness.
 It also has a heavy melee that recharges its own shields and, more importantly, immobilizes small-sized enemies, allowing it to Cherry Tap terrors like Phantoms and Dragoons.
-It is also immune to stuns and insta-kill moves, which makes it viable strategy to have a Juggernaut wade into a swarm of Banshees, throw a turret in front of it, and then heavy-melee the closest enemy while the rest of the squad pour fire on enemies converging on the Juggernaut.
+It's also immune to sync-kill moves, which makes it viable strategy to have a Juggernaut walk up to a Banshee or Atlas, throw a turret or hex shield in front of it, and then heavy-melee the closest enemy while the rest of the squad pour fire on enemies converging on the Juggernaut.
 This is viable even on Platinum difficulty, where the Juggernaut can stand at an entryway or corridor, and then become a Stone Wall by using the heavy melee, turning the entryway into a chokepoint as the hordes of enemies plug up the bottleneck trying to reach the Juggernaut.
 If executed properly and not flanked, the Juggernaut can do this pretty much indefinitely to buy the rest of the squad precious time to deal with other threats.
 There's even a piece of gear (aptly named the Juggernaut Shield) that improves shields and melee damage to further improve survivability.
 A group of Juggernauts is even more devastating, as they can assist each other by stunning enemies, deploying energy shields as cover and turrets that can restore each other's shields.
 It's Boring, but Practical, but the Jugg's survivability and usefulness makes the N7 Destroyer pale in comparison.